KaiwenHuu/kaiwenhuu.github.io/notes/machinelearning/attention.md

 In a *Transformer network*, the architecture completely discards the recurrent components.
 Instead, the encoder features self-attention layers, where each input vector at the encoder stage computes an attention score relative to all other encoder inputs.
 This is based on the premise that every word in a sentence may depend on all other words in the sentence.
 Notably, in a basic attention framework, the primary goal is to learn the matrices $K$ and $Q$, but a Transformer also learns a $V$ matrix where $Vz$ is the value vector.

 1. Compute Key Vectors: For each of the encoder states compute the key vectors $Kz_t$
 2. Compute Attention Scores: For each of the encoder states with the respective decoding state.
-Usually the score is calculated as $\frac{Kz_t^TQz_{t+\tau}}{d}$, which represents the ratio of the Euclidean distance between the key vector and the query vector to the dimension $d$ of the source hidden state $z$.
+Usually the score is calculated as $\frac{Kz_t^TQz_{t'}}{d}$, which represents the ratio of the Euclidean distance between the key vector and the query vector to the dimension $d$ of the source hidden state $z$.
 3. Soft-max the Attention Scores: Apply the softmax function to the attention scores to normalize them.
 4. Compute Weighted Value Vectors: Multiply each value vectors $Vz$ by the soft-maxed attention scores to get the weighted value vectors.
 5. Compute Output: Sum the weighted value vectors to get the output.